janosbinder/terraform-provider-cf/website/docs/r/service_key.html.markdown

 * `name` - (Required) The name of the Service Key in Cloud Foundry.
 * `service_instance` - (Required) The ID of the Service Instance the key should be associated with.
 * `params` - (Optional, Map) A list of key/value parameters used by the service broker to create the binding for the key.
+Defaults to empty map.

 ## Attributes Reference